-Seminyak Beach is a long beach of about 5 kilometres on the west coast of Bali.
+Seminyak Beach is a long beach of about 5 kilometers on the west coast of Bali.
 You can wander here, especially in the early morning.
 Or when the sun goes down.
 With a drink.
 And you can then immediately sit down in one of the open-air restaurants.
 And continue in one of the discos.
-People watching here is fun.
+People-watching here is fun.

 9. Pemuteran Beach

 The west of Bali is perfect to explore from beach destination Pemuteran.
 For many, Pemuteran is the first introduction to Bali after a trip around Java.
 Or the last point of Bali before they take the boat trip to East Java.
 From the port of Gilimanuk, it is about 45 minutes to Pemuteran.
 From Pemuteran to Sanur, for example, it is a four-hour drive.
 Pemuteran is, due to its location close to the islet Menjangan, also a good stop for diving and snorkeling enthusiasts.
 You can easily book a tour here.
 At the Menjangan reef, you can see much-colored fish.
 The snorkeling is very nice here because it is a so-called wall.
 This means that the sea next to the reef is very deep, so you don’t have to watch out with your flippers and just swim along the reef while you watch the fish.